-Bobby Louch died on December 29, 2008 at home in Halcot Avenue, Bexleyheath, after suffering a string of around 40 injuries including, bruising, bleeding to his abdomen and brain, a burnt hand and two fractured ribs.
+Bobby Louch died on December 29, 2008 at home in Halcot Avenue, Bexleyheath, after suffering a string of around 40 injuries including, bruising, bleeding to his abdomen and brain, a burnt hand and

 Collette Harris, aged 30, of Chapel Close, Crayford, was given a life sentence this afternoon after being convicted of murder at the Old Bailey.

 Her former boyfriend James Phillips, aged 25, of Dale View, Erith, was cleared of killing the toddler as well as alternative charges of manslaughter and causing or allowing the death of a child.

 When the verdict was read out Harris shouted "oh my god".
 She then started crying and said: "I didn't hurt him."

 Friends of Phillips shouted out in celebration as he was cleared.